cytb/simple-autoreload-server/Options.md

 watch-delay
 ---

-delay time to supress duplicate watch event.
-(the watch event is often fired multiple times in short duration.)
+delay time to supress duplicate watch event (in milil-seconds). the watch event is often fired multiple times in short duration.

 |option||
 |:---|:---|